Clan Malcolm: 18th and 19th centuries

 John Wingfield Malcolm of Poltalloch was created Lord Malcolm in 1896, and died in 1902, when the peerage became extinct, though his brother inherited his estate, and the feudal title of 'Malcolm of Poltalloch', descended with the chieftainship of the Clan.

 The Chief Malcolm family had an impressive reputation for military and naval success throughout the eighteenth and nineteenth centuries.
 In addition to this, more than one of the chiefs of the clan has entered into the world of politics, the last of these being Sir Ian Malcolm, who was a Member of Parliament until 1919.
 More recent examples include Australian-born political journalist Mungo Wentworth MacCallum (b.
 1941) and Stephen McCallum, Adelaide-born labour organiser and prominent operating figure within the Socialist Left faction of the Australian Labor Party in South Australia and Tasmania.

 The beginning of the modern West Highland White Terrier breed is attributed to Colonel Malcolm of Poltalloch, Scotland in Argyllshire in the late 1800s.
 The story has it that Colonel Edward Malcolm was hunting with his pack of cairn terriers when he thought he saw a rabbit running through the underbrush and shot it, only to find that he had shot his favorite Cairn.
 From that day forward, he determined only to breed white dogs, because they were easy to see.
 At the same time, the Campbell of Rosneath began to breed white dogs which he called “Roseneath” terriers after the name of his estate.
 Later, the “Poltalloch” and “Roseneath” terriers were combined into the West Highland White Terrier, a name coined by Colonel Malcolm of Poltalloch Estates, which remains a very popular breed today.

 Clan Chief

-The current Chief of Clan Malcolm is Robin Neill Lochnell Malcolm, 19th Laird of Poltalloch.
+The current Chief of Clan Malcolm is Ian Neill Lochnell Malcolm, 20th Laird of Poltalloch, following father Robins death in 2024.